Safari West

 Who owns Safari West?

-Safari West is the home of Nancy and Peter Lang, and they are the owners of Safari West.
+Safari West is owned by Nancy and Peter Lang.
 Peter handles the larger animals and Nancy is in charge of the aviaries.

 Tell me about Peter Lang.